 Dr Tanya Shaw, School of Immunology & Microbial Sciences

 Professor Catherine Shanahan is interested in the molecular regulation of vascular smooth muscle cell (VSMC) phenotype and how it relates to vascular dysfunction in diseases such as atherosclerosis, diabetes, hypertension, chronic renal failure and ageing.
 Read more about Professor Catherine Shanahan.

-Dr Shaw is team leader in the Centre for Molecular and Cellular Biology of Inflammation.
+Dr Shaw is group leader in the Department of Inflammation Biology.
 Research in the Shaw lab focuses on the cellular and molecular mechanisms of wound healing in the skin and the ovaries.
 She is particularly interested in how tissue repair processes may go wrong – potentially resulting in pathological scars such as keloids on the skin and contributing to the development of cancer in the ovary.
 Read more about Dr Shaw here.

 Dr Richard Siow's research interests are Antioxidants, oxidative stress and growth factors in cardiovascular health and disease, cardiovascular nutrigenomics.
 Read more about Dr Richard Siow.

 Professor Stephen Sturzenbaum, School of Population Health & Environmental Sciences